karadimou-mar/LiveData-Converter-Library/README.md

 ## Credits

 All classes are copied from [Architecture Components Samples](https://github.com/android/architecture-components-samples]).
-Thus library is made for my personal usage.
+This library is made for my personal usage.
 Feel free to use it at your convenience.